 Explanation

-- Why the SUMIFS and SUMIF won't work.
+- Why SUMIFS won't work

-SUMIFS won't work
+Why SUMIFS won't work

 You might be tempted to solve this problem with the SUMIFS function or the SUMIF function.
-After all, it seems simple enough - we need to check if group (B5:B16) is equal to "A" or "B" or "C", then sum the corresponding data in columns C, D, and E. In fact, we can easily use SUMIFS to calculate a sum for a given group on one month of data.
+After all, it seems simple enough - we need to check if group (B5:B16) is equal to "A" or "B" or "C", then sum the corresponding numbers in columns C, D, and E. In fact, we can easily use SUMIFS to calculate a sum for a given group on one month of data.
 For example, to calculate a sum for group "A" in January, we can use a formula like this:

 =SUMIFS(C5:C16,group,"A") // returns 168